-Recent works have centred on the aesthetics of disaster, the fear of pandemics, and on the body as a site of infection reflecting narratives and elements of anxiety that are found in popular culture, scientific research, and personal experience.
-Her art has been exhibited nationally and internationally, including among others, MUSA Museum of Salt (Cervia, Italy), Science Gallery London (UK), Riddoch Art Gallery (Mount Gambier, Australia), Harcourt House (Edmonton, Canada), Fudan University Science Gallery, (Shanghai, China), Gwacheon National Science Museum (Seoul, South Korea), Islip Art Museum (Long Island, USA), Ontario Science Centre (Toronto, Canada), Science Gallery Dublin (Ireland), ARC Gallery (Chicago, USA), Plug In Institute for Contemporary Art (Winnipeg, Canada), Yukon Arts Centre Gallery (Whitehorse, Canada), McMaster Museum of Art (Hamilton, Canada), Kunsthaus Santa Fe (San Miguel de Allende, Mexico), the Contemporary Art Institute of Detroit (US), and the Red Head Gallery (Toronto, Canada).
+Whittaker has exhibited nationally and internationally, including among others, MUSA Museum of Salt (Cervia, Italy), Science Gallery London (UK), Riddoch Art Gallery (Mount Gambier, Australia), Harcourt House (Edmonton), Fudan University Science Gallery, (Shanghai, China), Gwacheon National Science Museum (Seoul, South Korea), Islip Art Museum (Long Island, US), Ontario Science Centre (Toronto), Science Gallery Dublin (Ireland), Plug In Institute for Contemporary Art (Winnipeg), Yukon Arts Centre Gallery (Whitehorse), McMaster Museum of Art (Hamilton), the Contemporary Art Institute of Detroit (US), Kunsthaus Santa Fe (San Miguel de Allende, Mexico), and the Red Head Gallery (Toronto).

-Whittaker has been an invited participant in residencies, workshops and festivals on science, art and medicine, and a featured artist on digital galleries such as Art the Science, MEDinART, and Photomediations Machine.
+Whittaker has been an invited participant in residencies, workshops and festivals on science, art and medicine, and a featured artist on digital galleries including Art the Science, MEDinART, and Photomediations Machine.
 Artworks have also appeared in literary, academic, and medical periodicals, including Hamilton Arts & Letters, Interalia Magazine, SciArt Magazine, E-Squared Magazine, VLAK, Wreck Park and Tussle Magazine.
 Her work is also featured in William Myers' BioArt: Altered Realities, published by Thames & Hudson.
 She is currently artist-in-residence at the Pelling Laboratory for Augmented Biology (University of Ottawa), and has participated in two residences at the Banff Centre (Alberta).
 She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council, and holds a BFA in Visual Art from York University, Toronto, an Art Diploma from Toronto School of Art, and BA in Anthropology from Carleton University, Ottawa.
 She is represented by the Red Head Gallery in Toronto, Canada.